HrishikeshP-01/AzureDataFactory/README.md

 - It has a **many-to-many relationship with the pipelines** it can run.
 One schedule trigger can run multiple pipelines.
 Multiple pipelines can run 1 trigger.
 - Schedule triggers **have no retry logic** as they are fire & forget triggers.

+## Tumbling window trigger
+- Tumbling window is **on a recurrence schedule**.
+Eg: You can configure it to run every day at a given time
+- Schedule for a tumbling window trigger defines time windows.
+A pipeline run can accept the start & end time of time window as inputs
+- Time windows **do not overlap**
+- Tumbling windows **maintains state**.
+They can keep track of which time windows have been processed and their success or failure status.
+- It **allows backfill** of historical time windows.

+Eg: If a tumbling window was disabled for a week & re-enabled, it can backfill the week that was missed by triggering for all of the time frames for that week.

+- It is a **100% reliable & accurate** in how it manages time limits
+- It can **automatically retry** time windows in case of failure.
+- They are ideal for pipelines that are very time-sensitive & need reliability in runs.